GoodarzMehr/carla/Docs/start_quickstart.md

 ### Download and extract a CARLA package

 Download the desired CARLA package from GitHub using the link provided below.
 We recommend downloading the Package for the latest release, which is currently [0.9.15](https://github.com/carla-simulator/carla/releases/tag/0.9.15/).
+If you would prefer to use the latest features completed by the CARLA team, you can download the __nightly build__ for [__Linux__](https://carla-releases.s3.us-east-005.backblazeb2.com/Linux/Dev/CARLA_Latest.tar.gz) or [__Windows__](https://carla-releases.s3.us-east-005.backblazeb2.com/Windows/Dev/CARLA_Latest.zip).

 <div class="build-buttons">
 <p>